 2. Show appreciation for each other’s contributions to the relationship

 There are many different ways to show appreciation in romantic relationships.
 Maintaining connection can be challenging, and showing appreciation is one of the most important ways to maintain that connection.
 Think about how you enjoy receiving recognition or appreciation from your significant other.
 This is called your love language, and yours often differs from your partner’s.
 Do you prefer words of affirmation?
 Gifts?
 Acts of Service?
 Quality time?
 Physical touch?
 What does your partner like?
+Finding a balance with yourself, as well as a balance of the attachment styles present in your relationship will always help you grow and help your relationship maintain health and strength.
 If you’re not sure, consider taking a love languages quiz with your spouse to promote growth in showing appreciation to each other.

 3. Start planning ahead